 It took far too long, but binary options finally has the bad name it has so justifiably earned.
-And that’s why the operators of binary options sites are now peddling forex and CDF scams.
+And that’s why the former operators of unlicensed and unregulated binary options sites are now pretending to peddle forex and CDFs.

 Unfortunately, there are some people who still don’t know, so a few binary options sites may remain online.
 But the crooks behind the countless binary options scams that inundated the internet from 2010 or so until early 2018 discern the sea-change and are getting out of the business.
 Sort of.
 That explains why they marched en masse to forex and CFD scams.